- Use more advanced analytics data to supplement your results data

 - Use analytics to generate hypotheses for experimentation and Personalization campaigns

-Analytics reports are powerful tools in your arsenal when you're generating ideas for experimentation.
+Analytics reports are powerful tools in your arsenal when you are generating ideas for experimentation.
 They help you focus your testing on important opportunities.
-After your first test, your Optimizely Results will help provide key insights; but your analytics tools can provide important parts of this picture as well.
+After your first test, your Optimizely Experimentation Results will help provide key insights; but your analytics tools can provide important parts of this picture as well.

 The advanced reports discussed in this article generally provide granular data about the friction points that visitors in different pathways.
 Use these reports to brainstorm how you can push the boundaries of your visitors’ expectations.